 Sustainable Design (Quality):

-For example, you can offer Clients different qualities of design services based around different types of sustainable solutions.
-For details on how to offer design service options based on: Conventional vs LEED vs WELL, see this post: How to Benefit From LEED Certification and Decoy Pricing
+For example, you can offer Clients different qualities of design services based on different types of sustainable solutions. e.g. Standard vs LEED vs WELL.

 Forms of Appointment (Packages):

-Alternatively, you can offer Clients different service options based around different forms of appointment.
-For example, you could offer a “Design Only” appointment vs a “Design Build” appointment.
+Alternatively, you can offer Clients different service options based on different forms of appointment.

 Level of Service (Quantity):